guidefari/here_hugo/docs/discord-crosspost-design.md

 Narrowed down from the previous revision now that the architecture and most policy choices are settled:

-1. Where does `FeedSource` configuration live — checked into the repo (e.g. a config file read at build/deploy time), or a runtime-editable store (D1 table, KV)?
+1. Where does `FeedSource` configuration live: checked into the repo (e.g. a config file read at build/deploy time), or a runtime-editable store (D1 table, KV)?
 Deploy-time-only is simpler; runtime-editable makes enabling a new external feed not require a redeploy.
-2. Exact backfill lookback window (`windowDays`) and trickle rate (`maxPerRun`) — what feels right, given posts happen every 5 minutes?
+2. Exact backfill lookback window (`windowDays`) and trickle rate (`maxPerRun`): what feels right, given posts happen every 5 minutes?
-3. Where should quarantined entries actually surface — a log line picked up by existing alerting, a small internal-only page, a periodic digest, something else?
+3. Where should quarantined entries actually surface: a log line picked up by existing alerting, a small internal-only page, a periodic digest, something else?
 4. What retry limit and backoff should apply to `failed` deliveries before they stop retrying automatically?
 5. Should an edited entry (title/description changed after it already posted) update its Discord message via `PATCH`, post a correction, or remain unchanged?
-Not decided yet — only draft-to-published timing was.
+Not decided yet: only draft-to-published timing was.
-6. How should an entry that was published and cross-posted, then later deleted or reverted to draft, be handled on the Discord side — leave the message, or attempt to delete/edit it?
+6. How should an entry that was published and cross-posted, then later deleted or reverted to draft, be handled on the Discord side: leave the message, or attempt to delete/edit it?